 Adding a watermark to your videos will protect your ownership even if it's shared all over the Internet.
-You can add an image overlay with your watermark or logo, or make a new one using text.
-We recommend using PNG images that have a transparent background.
-That way, a watermark will fit in the video more naturally.
+You can add an image overlay with your own watermark or logo, or make a new one using text.

 Image watermark